joshlevinson/Sample-WP2Markdown/Resources/sender-authentication-guide.md

 ### DomainKeys Identified Mail (DKIM)

  DKIM is the successor of DomainKeys (DK), and is quickly gaining popularity amongst a wide variety of freemail providers, e.g. Yahoo! or GMail.
-While SPF and SenderID authenticate the *path* a message takes, DKIM authenticates each individual *message* â&#128;&#148; no matter where it has travelled.
+While SPF and SenderID authenticate the *path* a message takes, DKIM authenticates each individual *message* — no matter where it has travelled.
 Therefore, it is a way to determine who is responsible for a particular message.
 This is achieved so by inserting a special signature header into the message itself.
 The sender of a message (you) is responsible for doing this; contact your email infrastructure provider to see if the software you are using is capable of including DKIM signatures.

 <table style="width: 100%;"><tbody><tr><td style="text-align: left; width: 80px; border-color: #fff; background-color: #fff; color: #eb5a19;">**Please Note:**</td> <td>DK authentication alone is insufficient for sending with Emarsys.
 If you are still using this method, you should upgrade to DKIM as soon as possible.</td></tr></tbody></table>### Domain-based Message Authentication, Reporting & Conformance (DMARC)

  DMARC is an email authentication method created by a group of organizations, among them AOL, Google, Microsoft and Yahoo!.
-It allows senders to tell ISPs how to handle unsigned (non-authenticated) or failed (broken authentication) emails which use the senderâ&#128;&#153;s domain name.
+It allows senders to tell ISPs how to handle unsigned (non-authenticated) or failed (broken authentication) emails which use the sender’s domain name.
 For example, a DMARC record can indicate that such emails should be delivered, flagged as suspicious or deleted.
 DMARC also provides a way for the ISP to send feedback to the sender about which messages passed and/or failed the tests.
 It is this reporting capability which make DMARC interesting.
 Senders can find out how many emails are coming from their domain (or claiming it), where they came from, and whether their SPF and DKIM policies are correctly authenticating them.

 <table border="0" cellpadding="1" class="wikitable" style="width: 100%; border-width: 0px; border-style: solid;"><thead><tr><th style="text-align: left; border-color: #fff; background-color: #fff; color: #eb5a19;">**Please Note:**</th> </tr></thead><tbody><tr><td style="text-align: left; border-color: #fff; background-color: #fff; color: #555555;">Although the DMARC record is currently only a recommendation for the ISP, we do strongly recommend using it and expect this to become obligatory in the near future.
 DMARC does not provide reports on how ISPs actually handle the emails in question, but it does offer valuable reports on emails which have been received and which claim to come from the sending domain, along with the results of the SPF and DKIM checks.</td></tr></tbody></table>Implementing email authentication mechanisms
 --------------------------------------------

 <table cellpadding="1" class="wikitable" style="width: 100%; border: 0px solid #999;"><tbody><tr><td scope="col" style="text-align: left; border: 0px solid #999; vertical-align: top;" width="60">[![Icon AdditionalInfo.png](/assets/images/Icon_AdditionalInfo.png)](/assets/images/Icon_AdditionalInfo.png)</td> <td scope="col" style="border: 0px solid #999; vertical-align: top; color: #555555;">In order to enable problem-free sending, we recommend to implement all of the authentication mechanisms described below.</td></tr></tbody></table>### Configure SPF/SenderID

- The SPF/SenderID isÂ an explicit list of your domains that you want to configure to be able to send mail from, and is a check that ISPs can use to confirm the legitimacy of your mail.
+ The SPF/SenderID is an explicit list of your domains that you want to configure to be able to send mail from, and is a check that ISPs can use to confirm the legitimacy of your mail.

 ### Pre-requisites

-- MakeÂ a list of the domain(s) and subdomain(s) that you want to be able to send email on your behalf.
+- Make a list of the domain(s) and subdomain(s) that you want to be able to send email on your behalf.
 For illustrative purposes, our examples below will use reply.example.com as the domain.
-- Find outÂ who controls your DNS (Domain Name System) servers as you will need their help to publish the email authentication records you are about to create.
+- Find out who controls your DNS (Domain Name System) servers as you will need their help to publish the email authentication records you are about to create.
-- Make sure thatÂ you have access to your domainâ&#128;&#153;s DNS entry, if in doubt ask your ISP to provideÂ the key information and policy entries for your DNS entry.
+- Make sure that you have access to your domain’s DNS entry, if in doubt ask your ISP to provide the key information and policy entries for your DNS entry.

 ### Sending via Emarsys

  Add the following SenderID entry to the TXT record of all your sender and reply domains: `v=spf1 include:emarsys.net include:emsmtp.com ~all` That's it, you have now successfully configured SPF/SenderID for use.
-PleaseÂ continue to the next authentication mechanism setup.
+Please continue to the next authentication mechanism setup.

 ### Sending via your own infrastructure - Step 1